lpkennedy6062/TSP_tests_LK/README.md

 ## Citations

-This library accompanies the forthcoming book *Problem Solving: Cognitive Mechanisms and Formal Models*.
+This library accompanies the forthcoming book *Problem Solving: Cognitive Mechanisms and Formal Models* by Zygmunt Pizlo.
 It has been used to generate results for the following abstracts:

 > Pizlo, Z. and VanDrunen, J. "The status of mental representations in cognitive functions." *Annual Interdisciplinary Conference*, 2020.
 >